bjelam87/open-multi-agent-canvas/README.md

 ![multi-agent-canvas](https://github.com/user-attachments/assets/5953a5a6-5686-4722-9477-5279b67b3dba)

-Open Multi-Agent Canvas is an open-source multi-agent chat interface that lets you manage multiple agents in one dynamic conversation.
+Open Multi-Agent Canvas, created by [CopilotKit](https://github.com/CopilotKit/CopilotKit) is an open-source multi-agent chat interface that lets you manage multiple agents in one dynamic conversation.
 It's built with Next.js, LangGraph, and CopilotKit to help with travel planning, research, and general-purpose tasks through MCP servers.

 ## Existing Agents